Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 The [node-red-node-watson GitHub repository](https://github.com/watson-developer-cloud/node-red-node-watson) includes a collection of Node-RED nodes for IBM Watson services.
 This package adds the following nodes to your Node-RED palette:

 - Assistant (formerly Conversation)
-  - Add conversational capabilities into applications.
+  - Add conversational capabilities into applications
 - Discovery
   - List environments created for the Discovery service
 - Language Identification